FLUX-SE/odoo-api-client/README.md

     $password
 );

+// 3 - upper service allowing to return classes instead of raw array data
 $modelListManager = new ModelListManager(
     $odooApiClientBuilder->buildSerializer(),
     $recordListOperations
 );

-// 2 - Helper class to set parameters to your request
+// 4.1- Helper class to set parameters to your request
 $searchDomains = new SearchDomains();
 $searchDomains->addCriterion(Criterion::equal('is_company', true));
 // will be translated to : [['is_company', '=', true]]

+// 4.2 - Search for the first Partner being a company
 $partner = $modelListManager->findOneBy(Partner::class, $searchDomains);

 dump($partner);